mercwar/Robo-Knight-Demos/DLL DEMOS STANDARD C/ROBO_KNIGHT_FIO/Readme.md

 ## 🤖 Author

-Demon — architect of the ROBO KNIGHT ceremonial systems.
+FFF Demonizer — architect of the ROBO KNIGHT ceremonial systems.
--

-If you want this README split into AVIS‑style manifests, embedded into a ceremonial homepage, or versioned as a seed artifact, I can forge that next.